Smart Bank Account Management: Tips for Organizing Multiple Accounts

 Update Strategies

-- Month-over-month changes are tracked
+- Month-over-month changes

 Consolidate Where Possible

-Automate Transfers
+Automate the Transfers

-Document Your Account Map
+Write Down Your Account Map

 - Bank name and account type